linkedin/openhouse/SETUP.md

 ```

-Login to spark-shell as user `u_tableowner` and try to access the table.
+As user `u_tableowner` , exec into spark container, login to spark-shell and try to access the table.
+403 is expected since user does not have read access.

 ```
-docker exec -it local.spark-master /bin/bash -u u_tableowner

 scala> spark.sql("select * from openhouse.db.tb").show()
 com.linkedin.openhouse.javaclient.exception.WebClientResponseWithMessageException: 403 Forbidden , {"status":"FORBIDDEN","error":"Forbidden","message":"Operation on table db.tb failed as user u_tableowner is unauthorized","stacktrace":null,"cause":"Not Available"}

 ```

-Now `openHouse` user has to grant read access to user `u_tableowner` on the table.
+Now `openHouse` user can to grant read access to user `u_tableowner` on the table.

 ```
 scala> spark.sql("GRANT SELECT ON TABLE openhouse.db.tb TO u_tableowner").show
 ++
 ||